NVIDIAGameWorks/Falcor/Docs/Usage/Path-Tracer.md

     - From the top menu bar, click `Load Script`, then navigate to `PathTracer.py`.
     - Press `Ctrl + O`, then navigate to `PathTracer.py`.
     - Drag and drop  `PathTracer.py` into the application window.
+    - Load at startup using the Mogwai `--script` command line option.
 5. Load a model or scene using one of the following methods.
 A sample scene is included, located at `Media/Arcade/Arcade.fscene`.
 Falcor can also load any format supported by Assimp.
     - From the top menu bar, click `Load Scene`, then select a file.
     - Press `Ctrl + Shift + O` then select a file.